-So in today's online world, mobile is king!
-And no where is this more clear than in Google Search, as Joe from Google explained.
-His presentation began with a car buying journey case study.
-In the journey, among other touch points, there were 139 searches tracked, 14 YouTube videos watched and 69 dealer interactions.
+This presentation began with a car-buying case study.
+In the buyer's journey, among other touch points, there were 139 searches tracked, 14 YouTube videos watched and 69 dealer interactions.
 And 71% of the searching during the journey studied took place on mobile!

 1. What Matters?
 And, Are Your Campaign Metrics Aligned with Larger Business Goals?

-So, rather than having a marketing objective that is conencted to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your credit union should be tracking the actual revenue impacts that are tied to these campaigns.
-AND perhaps even more importantly, you should also consider the lifetime total value of these new members or conversions when determining your target budgets.
+Rather than having a marketing objective that is connected to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your bank or credit union should be tracking the actual revenue impacts that are tied to these campaigns.
+And perhaps even more importantly, you should also consider the lifetime total value of these new customers or conversions when determining your target budgets.

 2. What's Already Working?
 And Where Will You Need to Be Comfortable with Estimating?